 In the event a Party believes the other Party is in default of this Agreement (a "Default") the Party which believes a Default has occurred will give notice according to Paragraph (k)(ii) of the claimed Default to the other Party, ("Notice of Default").
 Such Notice of Default shall include a description of the claimed Default and the actions or termination of actions necessary to cure the claimed default, including the reasonable time, not less than thirty (30) days, necessary to cure the Default; provided that if the Default cannot reasonably be cured within thirty (30) days, the cure period shall be extended for such additional time as is reasonably necessary to complete the cure, so long as the defaulting Party commences the cure within the initial thirty (30) day period and diligently pursues the cure to completion.
 The Parties shall meet in person or virtually, within ten days of the Notice of Default to attempt to resolve the claimed Default.
 If the claimed Default is neither resolved nor cured, the non-defaulting Party may utilize all remedies in this Paragraph or may terminate this Agreement upon the occurrence of a material default.

-The Parties may, in addition to any other rights or remedies, take action to cure, correct, or remedy any default; enforce any covenant or agreement herein; enjoin any threatened or attempted violation thereof; enforce by specific performance the obligations and rights of the Parties hereto; or obtain any remedies consistent with the foregoing and the purposes of this Agreement.
-The Town may pursue any remedies available at law or in equity, including the withholding of building permits or certificates of occupancy, to ensure compliance with this Agreement.
-No Party shall assert or obtain consequential damages related to any default or breach of this Agreement.
-In the event of a default, dispute, litigation, or appeal, the prevailing Party shall be entitled to attorneys' fees and costs.
+Owner’s Remedies Upon Default.
+Owner’s sole and exclusive remedy under this Agreement shall be specific performance of the rights granted in this Agreement and Town’s obligations under this Agreement.
+IN NO EVENT SHALL THE TOWN OF LEEDS BE LIABLE TO OWNER, ITS SUCCESSORS OR ASSIGNS, FOR ANY INDIRECT, SPECIAL, PUNITIVE, INCIDENTAL OR CONSEQUENTIAL DAMAGES, INCLUDING, WITHOUT LIMITATION, LOST PROFITS, COSTS OF DELAY, OR LIABILITIES TO THIRD PARTIES.

+Town’s Remedies Upon Default.
+In addition to all other remedies available at law or in equity, the Town shall have the right to withhold all further reviews, approvals, licenses, building permits and other permits for development of the Property in the case of a Default by Owner (or its Successor or Assigns), until the Default has been cured.
+Town shall further have the right to draw on any security posted or provided in connection with the Property and relating to remedying of the particular Default.

 Any demand, request, or notice which either Party hereto desires or may be required to make or deliver to the other shall be in writing and shall be deemed given when personally delivered, or successfully transmitted by email transmission with confirmation of receipt, or when actually received after being deposited in the United States Mail in registered or certified form, return receipt requested, addressed as follows: